About Life in Mind

 What is Life in Mind?

-Life in Mind is a national initiative that connects Australian suicide prevention services and programs to each other and the community.
+Life in Mind is a national gateway connecting Australian suicide prevention services to each other and the community.

 To support these objectives, Life in Mind aims to:

 - link policy to practice, communities to help seeking and practitioners to the evidence base through the online portal

 - support coordinated consistent messaging around suicide prevention through the operationalisation of the National Mental Health and Suicide Prevention Communications Charter.

 |Long-term outcomes||- Coordinated approach supporting national, state and local suicide prevention frameworks/strategies and promotion and prevention activities.|

 - Awareness and confidence through the sharing of knowledge around programs, activities and research.